iAmiAdam/sample_app/README.md

 I have already covered;
 * Creating rails projects (Obviously)
+* Deploying to Heroku
 * Using gems
 * Routes
 * MVC
 * Creating test specs
 * Test Driven Development
 * Creating static pages
+* Using Guard and Spork
 * Using Bootstrap
 * Advanced routes and dynamic routes
 * Refactoring test spec using utilities